Survivor Series (2014)

-The 2014 Survivor Series was the 28th annual Survivor Series professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on November 23, 2014, at the Scottrade Center in St. Louis, Missouri, and was the first Survivor Series event to air on the WWE Network, which launched in February.
-The event was notable for the WWE debut appearance of former World Championship Wrestling (WCW) wrestler Sting and also the first Survivor Series since 2001 to not feature a world championship match.
+The 2014 Survivor Series was a professional wrestling event produced by WWE.
+It was the 28th annual Survivor Series and took place on November 23, 2014, at the Scottrade Center in St. Louis, Missouri.
+The event aired via pay-per-view (PPV) and livestreaming, marking the first Survivor Series to be livestreamed on the WWE Network, which had been launched in February.
+The event was notable for featuring the WWE debut appearance of former WCW wrestler Sting; it was also the first Survivor Series since 2001 not to feature a world championship match.

 Eight matches were contested at the event, including two on the Kickoff pre-show.
-The main event saw Team Cena (John Cena, Dolph Ziggler, Erick Rowan, Big Show, and Ryback) defeat Team Authority (Seth Rollins, Kane, Luke Harper, Mark Henry, and Rusev) in a 5-on-5 Survivor Series elimination match, with Ziggler emerging the lone survivor.
-Ziggler was the second wrestler to survive a 3-on-1 situation in a Survivor Series elimination match, eliminating Kane, Harper, and Rollins.
-The only other person to survive a 3-on-1 situation was Ric Flair at the 2006 event.
+The main event saw Team Cena (John Cena, Dolph Ziggler, Erick Rowan, Big Show, and Ryback) defeat Team Authority (Seth Rollins, Kane, Luke Harper, Mark Henry, and Rusev) in a 5-on-5 Survivor Series elimination match, with Ziggler emerging the lone survivor of his team and subsequently the whole match after eliminating Kane, Harper, and Rollins.
 The event had 100,000 buys (excluding WWE Network views), down from the previous year's 177,000 buys.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by WWE since 1987.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by WWE since 1987.
 The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, collectively referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2014 event was the 28th event in the Survivor Series chronology and was scheduled to be held on November 23, 2014, at the Scottrade Center in St. Louis, Missouri.
-In addition to airing on traditional PPV, the event was available through WWE's online streaming service, the WWE Network, which launched in February, which made it the first Survivor Series to air on the WWE Network.
+Announced on April 28, 2014, the 28th Survivor Series was scheduled to be held on November 23, 2014, at the Scottrade Center in St. Louis, Missouri.
+Tickets went on sale on August 23.
+In addition to airing on traditional pay-per-view, it was the first Survivor Series to livestream on the WWE Network, which launched in February.